abajwa-hw/single-view-demo/README.md

 - 5. Analyze tables to populate statistics
 - 6. Use Hive view to correlate the data from multiple data sources

-The demo/lab is available in 2 flavors:
+The materials is available in 2 flavors:
-  - Zeppelin notebook
+  - Zeppelin notebook demo
-  - Lab/workshop
+  - Hands on Lab/Workshop

 #### Option 1: Demo using Zeppelin Notebook

-This is a simplified version of the lab available as a Zeppelin notebook.
+This is a simplified version of the lab available as a Zeppelin notebook that automates the steps.

 - Audience:
   - For those looking for an automated 'single view' demo with minimal CLI steps required